sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/datadog.md

 The **Site Temperature Optimization** widget exposes the heating margin at the site (*Heating Margin*) and hosts levels (*Heating Margin Host Distribution* ) as well as its evolution over time (*Site Heating Margin (°C)* widget).
 But this widget is particularly interesting to estimate the savings you could make if you increase the temperature of your site to the **Recommended Site Temperature** and how you could significantly reduce its carbon footprint.

 Note that the accuracy of the estimated values increases proportionally with the **Monitoring Confidence** percentage.
+That percentage is based on the number of hosts reporting temperature readings.
+The more hosts report readings, the higher the monitoring confidence is.

 ### Detecting overheating risks for hosts